zhanzhenzhen/futurescript/develop.md

 Because "lib" and "test" directories hold all versions, we often want to list files of just the current version (specified in "package.json"):

-- `lemo list`
+- `fus list`
-- `lemo l`
+- `fus l`

 Compile (build) all files in "lib" to ES5-compatible files in "target":

-- `lemo build`
+- `fus build`
-- `lemo b`
+- `fus b`

 Test:

-- `lemo test`
+- `fus test`
-- `lemo t`
+- `fus t`

-Note: If you don't want to globally install it, or you want to directly run the raw ECMAScript 6 code (not the JS in the "target" directory), replace the "`lemo`" above with "`babel-node <lemo-directory>/lib/bin`".
+Note: If you don't want to globally install it, or you want to directly run the raw ECMAScript 6 code (not the JS in the "target" directory), replace the "`fus`" above with "`babel-node <futurescript-directory>/lib/bin`".
 In this case, you should have Babel 5.x.x installed on your computer.

 We must build it before publish it.